gvwilson/sensibleadventures/nardica/nardica.md

 "Mm hm,"
 Iffy agreed around a last mouthful of noodles.
-"Knows all about tools 'n' tech 'n' stuff.
-Might even be able to do somethin' with the autopilot if Uncle Jack'll let 'im."
+"Might even be able to get the core straightened away if Uncle Jack'll let 'im."

 "Oh now, wouldn't that be nice?"
 Aunt Naggie sighed wistfully.
-"No more sittin' up in the middle of the night."
+"No more sittin' up in the middle of the night wonderin' if the *Ginny* is gonna get the notion to head for Argentina or somethin'."

 "But then when would you knit?"
 Iffy asked,